nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ____________________________________________________________
 ```
 #### 2.6.2 Adding a Deadline: `deadline`
-This will add a deadline to the task list.
+You can add a deadline to the task list.
 Format: `deadline <DESCRIPTION> /by <YYYY-MM-DD HH:mm>`
 Example of usage: `deadline lab report /by 2020-11-26 00:00`